tokiclover/e-gtk-theme/README.md

 be normaly the opposite, don't you think?
 Why te hell Mozzilla is hardcoding dependent engine theme.
 They should just respect the user choice!

+# Instation:

+`make prefix=/usr install-all` will suffice to have a lean copy of the theme to the usual place (/usr/share/theme/e). gtk-3.0 has a glib compilable counterpart but there are buggy widgets so use `make install` with care.

 # TO DO:

 * better slider images (slider_{horiz,vert}.png);